briandfoy/briandfoy.github.io/_drafts/2002-11-01-simple-rss-with-perl.md

 ## Parsing RSS

 The [XML::RSS](https://www.metacpan.org/pod/XML::RSS) module makes parsing RSS even more easy that creating it.
-In code listing <a class="code_link" href="#fetch">Fetch and parse RSS feeds</a>, which shows the actual program we use to generate the HTML for "Perl at a Glance", most of the work deals with HTML, not RSS.
+In code listing [Fetch and parse RSS feeds](#fetch), which shows the actual program we use to generate the HTML for "Perl at a Glance", most of the work deals with HTML, not RSS.
 Line 7 defines the RSS files to download.
 I found those by either visiting the site or asking the author if they had RSS files.
 For instance, Randal Schwartz has RSS feeds for most of his columns although he does not advertise this on his web site—at least not somewhere I could find.

 Line 18 defines the location the program stores output files.
 Each feed has an associated output file which contains just its portion of HTML that another program collates into the final web page.